MBA Online FAQ

 No visits are required for courses.
 There are no proctored exams.
 Students are required to attend a 2-day orientation held at the beginning of the program.

 How will I take exams?

 Exams take place online, although our faculty may give tests in other ways.
 Details are stated in each course syllabus.

 The time needed for these online courses usually equals that needed for on campus MBA program courses.
 No travel time is required.

 Students report spending an average of 7-8 hours per week per course.

 The length of the program semester will vary from 12 to 14 weeks – with an 11 week summer session.

 What will my diploma look like?
 Will it mention that this is an online degree?

-The diploma you earn is identical to the Georgia Southern University campus-based MBA.
+The degree and diploma you earn is identical to the Georgia Southern University campus-based MBA.